Municipal Services Relocation

 • A suggestion - with all the hanging file folders that are in the building, could the team reach out to the high schools to see about getting some students to come in for their volunteer hours to pull the metal bars from the hanging file folders?
 Might be better than sending them all to the dump ....

-Kelly asked 13 days ago
+Kelly asked about 1 month ago

 Thank you for the suggestion, the project team will reach out to HR to discuss coordinating volunteer opportunities.